Sustainable-IT-Manifesto/manifesto/responsibilities/roles-with-hardware.md

 - Selecting and managing cloud services that prioritize sustainability.
 - Streamlining the deployment process to reduce resource wastage.
 - Collaborating with both software developers and hardware engineers to ensure seamless integration and deployment.
+- Converge IT with sustainability to enable sustainable business.

 ### 5. **Quality Assurance (QA) Tester**
 **Responsibilities:**